lebedov/chooser/README.rst

 Package Description
 -------------------
-`chooser` is a graphical utility that enables one to choose which web browser to use when opening a selected URI.
-Simply set your default web browser to the path of the `chooser` program to use.
+`chooser` is a graphical utility that enables one to choose which web browser to use when opening a URI.
+To invoke the utility when attempting to view a selected URI, set your default web browser to

+`chooser` \%s

 Installation
 ------------